 Posted on Leave a comment

 The data placards came from the Eduard exterior detail set.
 Decals would have been a better solution, but I wanted to give these a try, and am happy enough with how they turned out.

 And this brings us to the end of this update!
-Stay tuned for the one, where I hope to finish off the sliding canopy hood, and finally start the painting phase.
+Stay tuned for Part 8, where I hope to finish off the sliding canopy hood, and finally start the painting phase.

+Posted on Leave a comment